Philorth Halt: D1 4-4-0 62230 passing Philorth Halt on 12 July 1950 with a Fraserburgh - Aberdeen train.

 Glasgow Queen Street High Level: 47705 leaves Glasgow Queen Street with a train for Aberdeen in July 1985.

 Shoreditch: The 1869 station building at Shoreditch seen in July 1985 when it was the northern terminus of the London Underground East London Line.
-One of the least used stations on the network, during this period it opened Monday to Friday rush hours only.
-Shoreditch closed in June 2006 and was later 'replaced' by Shoreditch High Street, on the new East London Line Extension (opened in April 2010).
+One of the least used stations on the network, during this period it opened during rush hours only on Monday to Friday.
+Shoreditch finally closed in June 2006 and was later 'replaced' by Shoreditch High Street, on the new East London Line Extension (opened in April 2010).
 The disused building was sold at auction in February 2010 for ¬£665,000.

 North Llanrwst: View south from Llanrwst on the Blaenau Ffestiniog branch in July 1986.
 The station was renamed Llanwrst North by BR in 1989.
 Note the smoke stains on the bridge.